GoogleCloudPlatform/covid-19-open-data/README.md

-# COVID-19 Open Data
+# COVID-19 Open-Data

-This repository contains datasets of daily time-series data related to COVID-19 for 50+ countries around the world.
-The data is at the spatial resolution of states/provinces for most regions and at county/municipality resolution for Argentina, Brazil, Chile, Colombia, Czech Republic, Mexico, Netherlands, Peru, United Kingdom, and USA.
-All regions are assigned a unique location key, which resolves discrepancies between ISO / NUTS / FIPS codes, etc. The different aggregation levels are:
+This repository contains datasets of daily time-series data related to COVID-19 for over 20,000 distinct locations around the world.
+The data is at the spatial resolution of states/provinces for most regions and at county/municipality resolution for many countries such as  Argentina, Brazil, Chile, Colombia, Czech Republic, Mexico, Netherlands, Peru, United Kingdom, and USA.
+All regions are assigned a unique location key, which resolves discrepancies between ISO / NUTS / FIPS codes, etc.
+The different aggregation levels are:
 * 0: Country
 * 1: Province, state, or local equivalent
 * 2: Municipality, county, or local equivalent